Salem Community Theatre’s

-Salem Community Theatre has officially announced the production line-up for their upcoming 2014-2015 theatrical season, which commences this September.
-Comprised of three musicals, a Holiday show and several comedies, the schedule will once again bring variety and quality to this local venue, celebrating our 38th year of presenting live theatrical performances, all under the banner of
+Salem Community Theatre has officially announced the production line-up for their upcoming 2016-2017 theatrical season, which commences this September.
+Comprised of four musicals, one of which is a Holiday show, a comedy, even a cult classic, the schedule will once again bring variety and quality to this local venue, celebrating its 40th year of presenting live theatrical performances, all under the banner of

 Come be a part of this great season!